 In less than two hours from Lucca, you’d find yourself in the Ligurian capital city of Genoa.
 It would be difficult to turn away from the smell of the sea at Porto Antico, but you must make the most of your time in Genoa.
 Don’t miss the chance to see featured works of Rubens and Caravaggio in the city’s museums.
 Palazzi (palaces) are a lasting testament to the power and might of Genoa’s aristocrats and these are open to visitors as well.

-Genoa City Hop-On Hop-Off Tour
+City Sightseeing Genoa Hop-On Hop-Off Bus Tour

 Duration: 1 hour